 Osteopathic Physician (D.O.)

-Osteopathic physicians are more likely than allopathic physicians to become primary care providers and have a strong history of serving rural and underserved populations.
+Many osteopathic physicians are primary care providers.
+D.O.s have a strong history of serving rural and underserved populations.

 Free Mentoring in Medicine Virtual Science Camp!